JustECook/JustECook/README.md

 - 👋 Hi, I’m @JustECook
-- 🌱 I’m currently learning ...JavaScript
+- 🌱 I’m currently learning ...all things web development.
 - 📫 How to reach me ...https://www.linkedin.com/in/justinecook/

 <!---